 Nicknamed at the age of two by a great aunt who noticed that my appetite for bread was considerably bigger than I was, I’ve been a life-long fan of anything baked.
 While I always loved eating bread, in 2011 I decided it was time to put my money where my mouth was and start trying to bake it as well.
 My then boyfriend (now husband), convinced me to start a blog to document my progress and The Little Loaf blog was born.

 I’m Kate.
 Happiness, for me, is cooking, baking and sharing what I make with friends and family.
 I live London with my raging carnivore of a

 boyfriend fiancé husband, chief taste tester in The Little Loaf kitchen and the only person I know who can rival my egg consumption in any given week (my eggs go into cakes, his into six egg omelettes; somebody help us).
-My first cookbook, Homemade Memories: Childhood Treats With a Twist, will be published by Orion Books on 4th June 2015.
+My first cookbook, Homemade Memories: Childhood Treats With a Twist, published by Orion Books, is out now.
+Find out more here.

 The Little Loaf blog is collection of recipes made with good, honest ingredients and a little bit of love, often accompanied by a hefty dose of nostalgia.
 Eating should be as much about the experience as a necessity and I believe that ingredients, location and love are three simple yet essential factors in the true enjoyment of any meal.
 Allow a small sense of occasion into every bite you take, bake a little love into everything you make and I promise you’ll taste the difference.

 Any and every kind of seafood, ice cream, avocado on toast, crusty bread, pizza, leafy greens, chocolate mousse, a fresh peach, bloody steak.
 This list could go on forever but these are a few of my perennial favourites.

 My Mum for her incredible skills in the kitchen and for teaching me so much of what I know.
 My Dad for his unlimited obsession with anything food, restaurant or recipe-related.
 Trips to our family home in Italy, where ingredients are second to none and talking about food is an everyday occurrence.